Open Data Hub logo

 2. The username you want TrustyAI to use when interfacing with the database.

-5. The port the database is listening on.
+5. The port that TrustyAI must use when connecting to the database (default is 3306).

-6. The setting for the quarkus.hibernate-orm.database.generation argument, which determines how TrustyAI interacts with the database on its initial connection.
+6. The database schema generation strategy to be used by TrustyAI.
+It is the setting for the quarkus.hibernate-orm.database.generation argument, which determines how TrustyAI interacts with the database on its initial connection.
 Set to none, create, drop-and-create, drop, update, or validate.

-7. The name of the individual database within the database service that the username and password authenticate to.
+7. The name of the individual database within the database service that the username and password authenticate to, as well as the specific database name that TrustyAI should read and write to on the database server.

 2. Save the file with the file name db-credentials.yaml.
 You will need this name later when you install or change the TrustyAI service.